phalcon-orphanage/docs-app/4.0/en/acl.md

 ** WIP BELOW - NEEDS REWRITING **
 <a name='function-based-access'></a>
 ## Function based access
+Depending on the needs of your application, you might need another layer of calculations to allow or deny access to users through the ACL.
+The method `isAllowed()` accepts a 4th parameter.

 Also you can add as 4th parameter your custom function which must return boolean value.
 It will be called when you use `isAllowed()` method.
 You can pass parameters as associative array to `isAllowed()` method as 4th argument where key is parameter name in our defined function.

 ```php